The best investment a leader can make is in relationships.

 Context

 In the book, this isn’t just a feel-good statement.
 It’s presented as a strategic imperative.
-The context is all about shifting from a command-and-control leadership style to one based on collaboration and influence.
-The book argues that in a complex world, you can’t just order people—you have to inspire and connect with them.
+The context is all about turning from a command-and-control leadership style to one based on collaboration and influence.
+The book argues that in a complex world, you can’t just order people, you have to inspire and connect with them.

 Usage Examples